AndyObtiva/glimmer-dsl-libui/README.md

   # background_fill can accept a single color or gradient stops just as per `fill` property in README.
   # border_stroke is transparent by default.
   # border_stroke can accept thickness and dashes in addition to color just as per `stroke` property in README.
+  # text_x and text_y are the offset of the label text in relation to its top-left corner.
+  # When text_x, text_y are left nil, the text is automatically centered in the label area.
+  # Sometimes, the centering calculation is not perfect due to using a custom font, so
+  # in that case, pass in text_x, and text_y manually.
   def text_label(label_text,
                   width: 80, height: 30, font_descriptor: {},
                   background_fill: {a: 0}, text_color: :black, border_stroke: {a: 0},